Mr. James Stolpinski

 In November of 2008, he was a recipient of The New Jersey Labor Advisory Board for the United Negro College Fund.

 James Stolpinski attended Curtis High School in Staten Island, NY.
-He and his wife, Louise, are the parents of three children and five grandchildren and reside in the Silver Lake section of Staten Island.
+He and his wife, Louise, are the parents of three children and five grandchildren and resides in Staten Island, New York.